-Our manufacturing arrangement with YBS creates risks because we will rely on YBS for manufacturing facilities, procurement, personnel and financing, among others.
-Further, manufacturing in Malaysia is subject to possible disruptions in our manufacturing operations as a result of power outages, improperly functioning equipment, disruptions in supply of raw materials or components, or equipment failures.
-Our manufacturing operations may be subject to natural occurrences and possible climate changes.
+Our manufacturing arrangement with YBS creates risks because we will rely on YBS for manufacturing facilities, procurement, and personnel, among others.
+Further, manufacturing in Malaysia is subject to possible disruptions due to power outages, equipment malfunction and failures, and supply chain disruptions relating to raw materials or components, among others.
+Our manufacturing operations may also be adversely affected by natural disasters and climate change.
 Other events, including political or public health crises, may affect our production capabilities or that of our suppliers, including as a result of quarantines, closures of production facilities, lack of supplies, or delays caused by restrictions on travel or shipping.
 As a result, in addition to disruptions to operations, our insurance premiums may increase, or we may not be able to fully recover any sustained losses through insurance.
 If this manufacturing arrangement does not perform as expected, it may materially and adversely affect our results of operations, financial condition and prospects.

-In addition, our agreement with YBS exposes us to significant risks and limits our control and oversight over the management of manufacturing processes, capacity constraints, delivery timetables, product quality assurance and costs.
+In addition, our Agreement with YBS exposes us to significant risks and limits our control and oversight over the management of manufacturing processes, capacity constraints, delivery timetables, product quality assurance and costs.
 If we fail to effectively manage our relationship with YBS, or if YBS is unable to meet our manufacturing requirements in a timely manner, or if we experience delays, disruptions or quality control problems, it may materially and adversely affect our business, prospects, financial condition and results of operations.